viponpoint/SOAR-EDR-Project/README.md

 ![SOAR-EDR Diagram](https://github.com/viponpoint/SOAR-EDR-Project/blob/main/SOAR-EDR.Diagram.png)

 #### Objectives
+1. **Set Up the Environment:** Install and configure Windows Server 2022 as the client machine.
+2. **Facilitate Infection:** Disable the Windows Server firewall to allow LaZagne malware installation.
-1. **Detect Malware Execution:** Identify when a user executes a hack tool that leads to a LaZagne infection.
+3. **Detect Malware Execution:** Identify when a user executes a hack tool that leads to a LaZagne infection.
-2. **Automate Threat Notifications:** Send detailed alerts to the security team via Slack and email upon detection.
+4. **Automate Threat Notifications:** Send detailed alerts to the security team via Slack and email upon detection.
-3. **Prompt for User Action:** Request user input on whether to isolate the compromised machine.
+5. **Prompt for User Action:** Request user input on whether to isolate the compromised machine.
-4. **Automate Machine Isolation:** Automatically isolate the infected machine if the user approves.
+6. **Automate Machine Isolation:** Automatically isolate the infected machine if the user approves.
-5. **Update on Action Taken:** Inform the security team about the isolation status and the next steps.
+7. **Update on Action Taken:** Inform the security team about the isolation status and the next steps.

 #### Skills Learnt
+- Installing and configuring Windows Server 2022.
 - Configuring and using EDR tools for malware detection.
 - Setting up and managing SOAR platforms for automated incident response.
 - Integrating different security tools to create cohesive workflows.